terminusdb/terminusdb-tutorials/react-example/README.md

     last_update: dt.datetime
 ```

+7. Push the schema to TerminusX: `$terminusdb commit`

 To learn more about TerminusDB/ TerminusX schema management using Python client, see [this tutorial](/getting_started/python-client/README.md).

 ### Setup for React app